kwaldenphd/apis-python/README.md

   json.dump(formattedResponse, json_file)
 ```

 <blockquote>Q4: Describe your experience working with the Census Bureau API.
 What was rewarding?
 What was challenging?
-How did you solve those challenges?</blockquote>
+How did you solve those challenges?
+What do we think this data might look like when we bring it into Python, or what are some things we could do with this data in Python?</blockquote>

 <blockquote>OPTIONAL: Modify the API call to access another subset of data.
 Include code + comments.</blockquote>

-# Project Prompt
+# Additional Lab Notebook Questions

-56. Navigate to an open data portal and construct an API call.
+Q5: Select a specific dataset available via an API.

-57. A few sources that might get you started:
+A few sources that might get you started:
 - [GitHub repository with extensive inventory of free public APIs](https://github.com/public-apis/public-apis)
 - [U.S. National Archives and Records Administration, NARA](https://www.archives.gov/developer#toc--datasets)
 - [Smithsonian Institution](https://www.si.edu/openaccess/devtools)